allah-nawaz/FocusForAll/README.md

 ---

 ##  Visual Experience Insights
-Using analytics, **Dark Mode** was found to be the most preferred by users with **19 clicks**, compared to **13** for both Light and Sepia modes — proving that design and contrast strongly affect user engagement.
+Using analytics, **Dark Mode** was found to be the most preferred by users with **19 clicks**, compared to **13** for both Light and Sepia modes, proving that design and contrast strongly affect user engagement.

 ---